 AUTH_HASH_LOGINS - The normal process for logging into ZoneMinder is via the login screen with username and password.
 In some circumstances it may be desirable to allow access directly to one or more pages, for instance from a third party application.
 If this option is enabled then adding an ‘auth’ parameter to any request will include a shortcut login bypassing the login screen, if not already logged in.
 As authentication hashes are time and, optionally, IP limited, this can allow short-term access to ZoneMinder screens from other web pages etc. In order to use this, the calling application will have to generate the authentication hash itself and ensure it is valid.
 If you use this option you should ensure that you have modified the ZM_AUTH_HASH_SECRET to something unique to your system.

 OPT_FAST_DELETE - Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
 When deleting events in the browser it can take a long time to remove all of this if your are trying to do a lot of events at once.
-It is recommended that you set this option which means that the browser client only deletes the key entries in the events table, which means the events will no longer appear in the listing, and leaves the zmaudit daemon to clear up the rest later.
+NOTE: It is recommended that you keep this option OFF, unless you are running on an old or low-powered system.

 FILTER_RELOAD_DELAY - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
 This option determines how often in seconds the filters are reloaded from the database to get the latest versions or new filters.
 If you don’t change filters very often this value can be set to a large value.